ghoneycutt/puppet-module-puppet/README.md

 ---
 #### env (type: Optional[String])
-Environment to configure in puppet.conf.
-If not specified, the environment of the current puppet run will be configured in puppet.conf.
+Environment to configure in puppet.conf, defaults to the environment of the current puppet run.

-- *Default*: undef
+- *Default*: $environment

 ---
 #### graph (type: Variant[Enum['true', 'false'], Boolean])